PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/device.rst

 Lightning Kokkos device
 =======================

-The ``lightning.kokkos`` device is an extension of PennyLane's built-in ``lightning.qubit`` device.
-It extends the CPU-focused Lightning simulator to run using a variety of HPC focused backends, enabling accelerated simulation of quantum state-vector evolution.
+The `lightning.kokkos` device can run using a variety of HPC-focused backends, including GPUs, enabling accelerated simulation of quantum state-vector evolution.

 A ``lightning.kokkos`` device can be loaded using: